 Web forms can be a source of confusion for everyone, not least for people with cognitive disabilities and visual impairments.
 In this article, we look at why improving accessibility of your forms is important and cover the three most frequently encountered issues associated with them.

-Four ways to display error messages and improve UX design
+UX Design: Four ways to display error messages

 A typical interaction with websites involves filling in forms.
 When shopping online, for example, you must enter card details, delivery address and other personal information which generate error messages.
 In this article, we look at how to improve the UX design of your forms.